 What Kinds of Things Do House Sitters Do?

 Basically, it’s the house sitter’s job to take care of all your home and/or pet needs while you’re away.

 As you can see, there’s a lot you can ask your house sitter to do, although each situation will differ.

-How Often Are You in Contact?
+How Often Are You in Contact With the Home Owners?

 Many of the people I house sat for, I never met face-to-face.
-They left their keys somewhere private and I let myself in.
+They left their keys somewhere private, and I let myself in.
 Or, a neighbor let me in.

-One Site Told Me To Budget for House Sitter Cost.
+One Site Told Me To Budget For House Sitter Cost.
 What Gives?

 How Do I Find Someone To House Sit For Free?